Design and development: Darryl Hany, Frank Chadwick, John Harshman, and Loren Wiseman

 One of the downsides of this game is the fact that there are clear gender roles which are asymmetrical.
 Personally, I play a rather "gonzo" style of play where I would simply ignore the fact that women aren't meant to be playable character and just roll with it.

 En Garde! is from UK based group.
-You can find it here from the manufacturer or get it via Amazon in the US.
+You can find it here from the manufacturer.